 A live-action film or television show makes use of many props, from the clothing that actors wear to items in a house to fake blood, and a common prop for movies and television is prop money.
 Prop money is easily detectable as false monetary notes since prop money is made differently from real money, and a person holding it can easily tell them apart.
 Movie props often are real items or look similar to them, based on their nature, and fake money is one of the more common props that actors and directors will make use of during a shoot.
 Custom prop money may be ordered by a film crew based on the types of money being used in a film.
 In Hollywood, most prop money will probably be American bills and coins, but foreign currency such as Euros, Mexican pesos, or Japanese yen might appear as well and prop money for them will be needed, too.
 There are, of course, a number of legal guidelines in place to make sure that prop money is obviously fake and easy to tell apart from the real thing outside of a movie shoot.
 On the big screen, prop money looks real, but in person, the differences are clear.
+A high-quality production, such as a Premiere Disney show, will use props that are even more convincing.

 How Prop Money is Distinct